Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 #### Color

 To change the color of a shape as a whole, we use [`set_color!`](@ref).
 This simply calls `set_vertex_color!` on all of a shapes vertices.
-By default, a shapes color will be `RBGA(1, 1, 1, 1)`, pure white.
+By default, a shape's color will be `RBGA(1, 1, 1, 1)`, pure white.

 #### Visibility

 We can prevent a shape from being rendered by setting [`set_is_visible!`](@ref) to `false`.
-This is different from making all vertices of a shape have an opacity of `0`. `is_visible` directly hooks into the shapes render function and **prevents it from being called**, as opposed to it completing rendering and not being visible on screen.
-This means making a shape invisible completely removes any performance penalty that would have be incurred during the render step.
+This is different from making all vertices of a shape have an opacity of `0`. `is_visible` directly hooks into the shape's render function and **prevents it from being called**, as opposed to it completing rendering and not being visible on screen.
+This means making a shape invisible completely removes any performance penalty that would have been incurred during the render step.

-Settings a shapes visibility to `false` is useful when [culling](https://en.wikipedia.org/wiki/Hidden-surface_determination) shapes to improve performance.
+Setting a shape's visibility to `false` is useful when [culling](https://en.wikipedia.org/wiki/Hidden-surface_determination) shapes to improve performance.

 #### Bounding Box

 We can access the [axis-aligned bounding box](https://en.wikipedia.org/wiki/Bounding_volume) of a shape with [`get_bounding_box`](@ref), which returns an [`AxisAlignedRectangle`](@ref).
-This is the smallest axis-aligned rectangle that still contains all of a shapes vertices.
+This is the smallest axis-aligned rectangle that still contains all of a shape's vertices.

 Using this, we can query the top-left coordinate and size of the bounding box.